chrisgrieser/nvim-rulebook/README.md

 	forwSearchLines = 10,

 	ignoreComments = {
-		selene = {
+		shellcheck = {
-			comment = "-- selene: allow(%s)",
+			comment = "# shellcheck disable=%s",
 			location = "prevLine",
 		},
-		-- ... (full list of supported sources can be found in the README)
+		-- ... (full list of sources with builtin support can be found in the README)

 		yourCustomSource = { -- exact, case-sensitive source-name
-			comment = "// disabling-comment %s", -- %s will be replaced with rule-id location = "prevLine", -- "prevLine"|"sameLine"|"encloseLine"
+			comment = "// disabling-comment %s", -- `%s` will be replaced with rule-id location = "prevLine", -- "prevLine"|"sameLine"|"encloseLine"
 		}

 		-- if location is "encloseLine", needs to be a list of two strings anotherCustomSource = {
-			comment = { "// disable-rule %s", "// enable-rule %s" },
+			comment = {
+				"// disable-rule %s",
+				"// enable-rule %s",
+			},
 			location = "encloseLine",
 		}
 	},

 	ruleDocs = {
 		selene = "https://kampfkarren.github.io/selene/lints/%s.html"
 		-- ... (full list of supported sources can be found in the README)